nidou-bt/contact-list-challenge/README.md

-challenge for contact list
-script
-for generate prisma client schema npx prisma generate

-for add connection between server and SQLite npx prisma migrate dev --name init

 # Contact List Chanllenge

-This example shows continet
-how to implement a **REST API with TypeScript** using [Express](https://expressjs.com/) and [Prisma Client](https://www.prisma.io/docs/concepts/components/prisma-client).
+This example shows how to implement a **REST API with TypeScript** using [Express](https://expressjs.com/) and [Prisma Client](https://www.prisma.io/docs/concepts/components/prisma-client).
 The example uses an SQLite database file with some initial dummy data which you can find at [`./prisma/dev.db`](./prisma/dev.db).

 ## Getting started